Singaporean situation

 Yet there is scant evidence of loosening up.
 Lee's government has cracked down on a political filmmaker, banned a gay Web site, and strictly enforces limits on public speaking and demonstrations.
 Last month, the government said it would require political parties and individuals to register if they wished to post political content on Web sites.

-.
+No wonder we're No 140 out 167.
 That's a far cry from what we're accustomed to, having the No 1 airport, seaport and all.

 0 Comments: